-It seems like it is fairly common for users to install the display adapter but then get no display or functionality on their screen.
-There are quite a few things that can cause this and the user manuals can bet a little bit vague as far as troubleshooting.
-There are a few main reasons this occurs.
+There are a few reasons why your external monitor may not be producing a display.
 The most common is that you need to update the display adapter driver.
-It could also be due to screen settings or resolution settings.
-It is also possible that your primary graphics car will need to be updated.
+It could also be due to screen or resolution settings.
+It is also possible that your primary graphics card will need to be updated.
 Sometimes your computer just needs a reboot.
-All of these cases are common with the video out functions of the docking station products as well so the same fixes are applicable.
+All of these cases apply to our docking stations as well.

-Installing an outdated display adapter driver is by far the most common reason that users are not getting a display out of their adapter.
-The website www.j5create.com always has the latest driver versions available and tells you the version number on the support page.
-Check your driver version in control panel>programs and features to cross reference which driver version you have installed.
-If your version does not match the version on the site then it is very likely that you will need to update it.
-This is a fairly simple process that anyone can do but, depending on your system, it can be time consuming.
-The first thing you want to do is disconnect you adapter from your computer.
+Installing an outdated display adapter driver is by far the most common cause for a blank display.
+The website www.j5create.com always has the latest driver versions available and tells you the version number on the Support page.
+Check your driver version by accessing your Control Panel>Programs and Features to cross reference which driver version you have installed.
+If your version does not match the version on the site, then it is very likely that you will need to update it.
+This is a fairly simple process.
+The first thing you want to do is disconnect your adapter from the computer.
 Then you will want to uninstall your current driver version and restart your computer.
 Once your computer has rebooted, download and install the latest version from j5create.com.
-It is located under the support and services tab.
+It is located under the Support and Services tab.
 Once the installation has completed you must restart your computer.
-It is prudent to note that sometimes on windows xp and windows vista it will not prompt you to restart when the installation is complete but this is a necessary step none the less.
+It is prudent to note that sometimes on Windows® XP and Windows Vista™ it will not prompt you to restart when the installation is complete but this is a necessary step none the less.
 Once your computer has fully rebooted and come back to the desktop you may reconnect the adapter to the machine.
 Your computer should notify you that it is installing device driver software upon connection.
-Some computers will require another reboot once this step has completed, usually windows xp and vista machines.
+Some computers will require another reboot once this step has completed, usually Windows® XP and Windows Vista™ machines.
 After this step has completed you should see your screen activate and show a blank desktop background.
 Do not be alarmed that there are no icons or taskbars on this screen.
 This is how it is supposed to be.
-The screen is running as an extension and can be utilized by dragging windows from your main display onto the secondary display.
-J5create has instructional videos on how to use these devices in this way on youtube.
+The screen is running as an extension and can be utilized by dragging windows from your main display onto the secondary display. j5create has instructional videos on how to use these devices in this way on YouTube.
 There will be links to such videos at the bottom of this article.
-The biggest thing with this issue is making sure that your adapter is disconnected throughout the entire installation process, this is where most people run into trouble.
+Make sure that your adapter is disconnected throughout the entire installation process.

 Sometimes when connecting additional screens, especially big screen TVs, the device will be working properly but you would never know it because the settings on the computer are preventing it from displaying properly.
 The biggest issue here is resolution.
 Most TV screens operate at a native resolution of 1920 x 1080 pixels.
-Because of this they often cannot display at lower reslutions which alot of computer set the too at first.
-First of all you will want to make sure your TV's is not net to mirror your main computer display.
+Because of this they often cannot display at lower resolutions which a lot of computer set to by default.
+First of all, you will want to make sure your TV is not set to mirror your main computer display.
 When it is set to mirror it is forced to use the resolution of the main screen which typically, especially when connected to a laptop, is far too low to display properly.
-In your screen resolution right click desktop>screen resolution/properties/personalize depending on your version of windows) set the monitor to extend your windows desktop and set the resolution as high as with will go, typically to 1920 x 1080.
+Right-click Desktop>Screen Resolution/Properties/Personalize, (depending on your version of Windows®) set the monitor to extend your Windows® desktop and set the resolution as high as it will go, typically 1920 x 1080.
 This should fix that issue and bring up the display on your TV or monitor.

-If your computer is a little bit older, running windows xp or vista, or if you have tried everything mentioned above with no results, it is likely that you will need to update your primary graphics card driver.
-To do this you will simply navigate to control panel>system>device manager and then open up the display adapters tab.
+If your computer is a little bit older, running Windows® XP or Windows Vista™, or if you have tried everything mentioned above with no results, it is likely that you will need to update your primary graphics card driver.
+To do this you will simply navigate to Control Panel>System>Device Manager and then open up the Display Adapters tab.
 This should display your primary graphics card.
-Right click on it and select update driver software.
-Tell it to search automatically and then let it run it's course.
-This process can take several minutes so do not be alarmed if it is taking a while.
+Right-click on it and select Update Driver Software.
+Select Search Automatically and then let it run its course.
+This process can take several minutes.
 Once it has completed you will need to restart your computer and once it has finished rebooting you should have you display up and running.

-If you have tried all of these options and still need further assistance it is a good idea to get in contact with j5create technical support whether by submitting a ticket or calling the toll free tcustomer service number 888 988 0488.
+If you have tried all of these options and still need further assistance, it is a good idea to get in contact with j5create technical support either by submitting a ticket or calling the toll free customer service number 888-988-0488.
 It is a good idea to have a copy of your system information ready to send.
-You can get this by searching msinfo32.exe in your start menu.
-Then click file>save and make sure it saves as a .nfo file.
+You can get this by searching msinfo32.exe in your Start Menu.
+Then click File>Save and make sure it saves as a .nfo file.
 This file can then be attached to an email and sent to the j5create customer service team at email@example.com

 Here is a link to the j5create product blog showing you how to configure and utilize your display adapter: http://www.youtube.com/watch?v=OGnXr-YXjsQ